a few favorites

 "I sink to the floor beside a plunger display and the dog sticks her face in mine.
 “Sorry, kid,” I say.
 I want to scream obscenities until someone calls the police.
 I want to fill my arms with every kind of hammer and run down the street breaking windows and heads."

-I write about film, television, and myself for Bright Wall/Dark Room.
-Here's my contributor page.
+I write and edit essays about film and television for Bright Wall/Dark Room.

-I write about dogs and their people for Rover's Daily Treat blog.
-My entries are here.
+I write about pets and their people for Rover.com